 And in case you want something more girly:

 3 – Create extra organizing space with this hanging shelf.
-You can place clothes but it can also be used to organize toys withing the closet.
+You can place clothes, but it can also be used to organize toys within the closet.
 Sometimes we just need to use our imagination.

 C. Drawers For Toys

 Many times, things might be tossed in dresser drawers instead of clothing.
 To prevent this, consider a drawer just for toys.
-These satisfy the need of throwing things in a drawer without it being mixed among clothing.
+It will satisfy the need of throwing things in a drawer without it being mixed among clothing.

 This is where the “Monkey See, Monkey Do” (below) action is best.
 Set the example by placing toys in the plastic drawers.
-The best part about this option is that there are many decorative plastic bins to help coordinate with the child’s room as well.
+The best part about this option is that there are many decorative plastic bins to help coordinate with your child’s room.